 What are “Accredited Investors”?

-One of the major example of private placements is referred to as “accredited investors.”
+One of the major examples of private placements is referred to as “accredited investors.”

 This is outside of massive institutions and funds.
 A startup may be looking for its first funding.
 Then they will often approach this group.